Photo Credit: Andy Drewitt

 It constantly changes, I don’t have a favourite.
 I love music.
 It paints a picture and heightens everything I try to tell with the clothes.
 I love a sense of nostalgia with music.
 I love a beautiful voice.
 I love intelligent compositions and layering music.
 At the moment I’m enjoying listening to pop radio music.
 I love soundtracks too.
 I’ve been totally immersed in Mark Snow for the X-files.

-What was your dream job when you were a kid and what would you be if you were not a fashion designer?
+What was your dream job when you were a kid, and what would you be if you were not a fashion designer?

 I have my dream job!
-I always wanted to do something with my hands, make, create.
+I always wanted to do something with my hands, make, and create.
 Once fashion entered the field, there was nothing else.

-I struggle with this question, some things I’d like to change, some things I’d like to forget.
+I struggle with this question; some things I’d like to change, some things I’d like to forget.
 It’s all part of being here now and making that matter.

-What are some of the plans and directions for your label and what countries are you planning to conquer?
+What are some of the plans and directions for your label, and what countries are you planning to conquer?
 Do we expect to see any menswear and childrenswear collections?

 A big part is focused on RTW and growing the brand internationally.
 That’s pretty much it for the moment.
 It is always important to keep enjoying my work.
 I’d love to do menswear, but womenswear is such a big part right now on so many levels.